 Funds are raised to purchase produce from smaller Maine farms and food producers, which is assembled by volunteers and distributed to Mainers in hard times.

 The project is solidarity, not charity.
 It supports unions, farmers, community and faith groups, other nonprofits, and hundreds of volunteers.
 Solidarity Harvest benefits many while shining a light on the severity of food insecurity in Maine.
+Food AND Medicine distributes very few baskets directly.
+The baskets are distributed by partner organizations to their members.

 Solidarity Harvest began in 2003 in response to a landslide of mill closings that left thousands of workers without jobs.
 Since then, unions, farmers, faith communities, volunteer organizations, and businesses have come together each year to provide locally-grown and purchased food to laid-off workers and families who have hit hard times.